slatronica/google-ai-mode-optimization-tool/README.md

 For very large sites (1000+ posts), you may need to modify the code to process in batches.

 ### Claude API Errors
 Ensure your API key is valid and you have sufficient credits.
+Check the model name is correct for your account.

+### Sitemap Issues
+- Ensure `sitemap.xml` is accessible at the root of your site
+- For custom sitemap locations, specify the full URL: `--sitemap https://yoursite.com/custom-sitemap.xml`
+- The tool automatically handles nested sitemaps (sitemap index files)

 ## Example Use Cases